-- 2. DTC submits an email to DT.support@tn.gov to officially inform department of the potential breach.
-The subject should be "Potential Security Breach". - DTC notifies the Director of Schools concerning potential breach investigation.
-DTC initiates a thorough investigation.
-Use this Test Security Manual to guide the investigation. - 4.
-DTC provides department with a detailed investigation report that includes the following: - a. investigation cover sheet (posted on Livebinders); - i. include names and contact information of BTC, DTC, and school administrators - b. written statements from all parties involved, including students if necessary; - c. clearly explain what happened, when it happened, and how it occurred i. outline the sequence of events - d. interview notes with involved parties (see note on recording interviews below); - e. evidence that substantiates the claim of a breach in security; - f. description of current security measures in school, - g. plan for improved test security measures at district and school level information about any district action taken (letter of reprimand, suspension, administrative leave, etc.); and - h. recommendation from district testing coordinator and/or Director of Schools about licensure action.
+- c. clearly explain what happened, when it happened, and how it occurred - i. outline the sequence of events - d. interview notes with involved parties (see note on recording interviews below) - e. evidence that substantiates the claim of a breach in security - f. description of current security measures in school - g. plan for improved test security measures at district and school level information about any district action taken (letter of reprimand, suspension, administrative leave, etc.) - h. recommendation from district testing coordinator and/or Director of Schools about licensure action - to protect privacy, these investigation document containing personnel or student PII should not be sent by email